Annual Report 2023

 One woman, who came to Northern Light Mercy Hospital on a cold rainy day in June, was five months pregnant, without shelter, and in dire need of care.
 Melissa Skahan, vice president of Mission Integration at Mercy, recounts her story, “This woman was ill, had no home, and a discharge plan would potentially put her back out on the street or into another short-term shelter.”

-The Francis Warde Home was nearly ready to open, so instead of sending this pregnant woman back into uncertainty, hospital staff stepped in.
+The Frances Warde Home was nearly ready to open, so instead of sending this pregnant woman back into uncertainty, hospital staff stepped in.
 Within 48 hours, they made a crucial decision that would change her life.
-Skahan adds, “Our staff kept her here, and the program launch was timed so that we were able to move her quickly into Francis Warde.”
+Skahan adds, “Our staff kept her here, and the program launch was timed so that we were able to move her quickly into Frances Warde.”

 Claudette Ndayininahaze, Co-founder and Executive Director, In Her Presence; Melissa Skahan, Vice President of Mission Integration, Mercy Hospital; and Solange Tchatat, Community Health Worker, Mercy Hospital.